waldt/elb2es/README.md

 # setup
 * install the requirements via PIP in a virtual env
+* modify the parameters of the script to your needs, mainly ES cluster DNS name and credentials.
 * ZIP elb2es.py and the lib/python2.7/site-packages/*
 * upload to a lambda function.
 * Determine how much RAM you may need to run this(trial and error?) set the timeout accordingly.